paulasquin/computer-vision-cs/Assignment2/report.md

 ### Box ratio filter

 Humans are not cubic: unless if pedestrians are crawling on the ground, they should be taller than larger.
 This way, we eject from or list of potential-human-boxes the ones that haven't a height/width ratio between 1 and 12.
+This lead to a score of ~0.18, that we want to improve with other techniques.

 ### HOG & SVM
+We wanted to have a SVM guessing if what its seeing
 #### Positive (human) dataset
 #### Negative (background) dataset